Data types and mapping to Cypher types

 All errors raised by the driver are of type Neo4jError.
 For a list of errors the server can return, see the Status code page.

 Some server errors are marked as safe to retry without need to alter the original request.
-Examples of such errors are deadlocks and memory issues.
+Examples of such errors are deadlocks, memory issues, or connectivity issues.
 All driver’s exception types implement the method .isRetryable(), which gives insights into whether a further attempt might be successful.
 This is particular useful when running queries in explicit transactions, to know if a failed query should be run again.

 Glossary